nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **The PDF versions of the UG/DG/PPP should be _usable_** by the target readers, even if not as neat/optimized as the Web versions.
 For example, margins and page breaks need not be optimized but they should not hinder the reader either.
 Assume some will occasionally choose the PDF version over the Web version %%e.g, for printing, offline viewing, annotating etc.%%

+**PE uses the PDF versions of UG/DG, not the Web version!**{.text-danger} Any problems in those PDF files (e.g., broken links, messed up formatting) can be reported as bugs.

 **Ensure hyperlinks in the pdf files work**.
 Your UG/DG/PPP will be evaluated using PDF files during the PE. ==Broken/non-working hyperlinks in the PDF files will be considered as bugs== and will count against your project score.
 Again, use the conversion technique given above to ensure links in the PDF files work.

 **Try the PDF conversion early**.
 If you do it at the last minute, you may not have time to fix any problems in the generated PDF files (such problems are more common than you think).